Fluuuegel/Fluuuegel/README.md

 ### :muscle: I'm challenging myself with:
 - Waking up earlier to make the most of my day.
-- Improving my English and Japanese skills.
-- Hitting the gym 4 days a week.

 ### :computer: Stats